 Locations can be designated under legislation to help preserve and protect their special features, either natural or man-made.
 Works or development taking place in designated sites are often subject to additional constraints and restrictions, so that the integrity of the site remains intact.
 It is not the case that no development can take place in such sites, but it may have to take place in a certain way or at certain times of the year to prevent damage to the features of interest.
 Designations can also be used to warn of potential hazards at locations such as flood risk areas.

 Looking at the relevant Local Development Documents, prepared by local planning authorities, is a good starting place to see what shoreside designations or planning constraints may be in place at your location for development or works.
-In the future, the same information for waterside designations should be available in the forthcoming Marine Plans (in place by 2013).
+In the future, the same information for waterside designations will available in the Marine Plans.
 Shoreline Management Plans are also good sources of information and provide themed maps of designations and information on habitats.
 See the North Solent Shoreline Management Plan appendix J and appendix D, and the Isle of Wight Shoreline Management Plan appendix I and appendix D.

 A 'listed building' is a building, object or structure that has been judged to be of national importance in terms of architectural or historic interest and included on a special register, called the List of Buildings of Special Architectural or Historic Interest.
 Listed building control is a type of planning control, which protects buildings of special architectural or historical interest.
 These controls are in addition to any planning regulations which would normally apply.
 Contact your local planning authority if you need to find out whether your building is listed.